madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

         }
     }
     ```
-4. Change the  stopping time  value in the file variable.tf to meet your requirements.
+4. Change the  stopping time  value in the file variable.tf to meet your requirements.Here "30 14' is UTC time which means 9pm in IST for timing you can watch chat which i pasted last page of this file.Also machine is stopped at 9pm  from Monday to Saturday,according to your requirements you can set your days.
     ```
     variable "cron_stop" {
         description = "Cron expression to define when to trigger a stop of the DB" default     = "30 14 ? * MON-SAT *"
     }
    ```
- 5. Change  starting time  value in the file variable.tf to meet your requirements
+ 5. Change  starting time  value in the file variable.tf to meet your requirements.Here "30 03" is UTC time which means 9am morning in IST for timing you can watch chat which i pasted last page of this file.Also machine is started at 9am from Monday to Saturday,according to your requirement you can set your days.
     ```
     variable "cron_start" {
         description = "Cron expression to define when to trigger a start of the DB"